Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 In a further experiment by \textcite{Garner2018} a bicyclo[2.2.2]octasilane moiety has been employed.
 The {\qi}-induced conduction suppression was so strong that the transmission fell below the vacuum value associated with the gap deprived of its molecular bridge, which represents a `single-molecule insulator.'

-One of the important signatures of {\qi} is that moving one of the contacts, {\it e.g.}, the drain, from one atom to a neighboring atom strongly affects the transmission.
+Signatures of {\qi} are very pronounced when $\pi-$type binding dominates the most transmitting states.
+Then, moving one of the contacts, {\it e.g.}, the drain, from one atom to a neighboring atom strongly affects the transmission.
 In the context of alternating hydrocarbons such a contact displacement implies that in one situation the contacts couple to the same sub-lattice, while in the other they couple to different sub-lattices.
-The corresponding conductance change is readily explained in terms of the concepts introduced in section \ref{sIVB3}
+The corresponding conductance change is readily explained in terms of the concepts introduced in Section~\ref{sIVB3}

 The sensitivity of the transmission to shifts of the contact position has been investigated from early on.
-For instance, Mayor {\it et al.} have observed that a benzene ring when used as a linker group with contacts in para-position (Fig. \ref{ft9}, {\bf 1}) carries a current much larger than when the contacts are in meta-position (Fig. \ref{ft9}, {\bf 2}) \cite{Mayor2003}.
+For instance, \textcite{Mayor2003} have observed that a benzene ring when used as a linker group with contacts in para-position (Fig. \ref{ft9}, {\bf 1}) carries a current much larger than when the contacts are in meta-position (Fig. \ref{ft9}, {\bf 2}).

 An intuitive picture put forward at the time to explain the effect was that a contact in meta-position couples to a node of the frontier orbitals while para-position couples to a maximum.
-The theoretical concepts presented above, connecting this observation to the sub-lattice structure, provide a broader scope and, in particular, predictive counting rules.
+The theoretical concepts presented above, connecting this observation to the sub-lattice structure{, applied to each terminal phenyl group}, provide a broader scope and, in particular, predictive counting rules.

 The basic idea of investigating the change of transmission upon varying the contact positions has been followed in subsequent work.
 Arroyo {\it et al.} considered molecular wires having a benzene ring as a center unit, see Fig.~\ref{ft9}, {\bf 1'} and {\bf 2'} \cite{Arroyo2013}.
 These authors confirm experimentally the expectation that follows from counting rules: the transmission of a single para-coupled benzene ring largely exceeds the one with meta-coupling.